Eligibility and pre-enrolment

 As described above, this is a competency-based assessment - your assessor will work with you until you have reached the required level of competency.

-When you complete the face-to-face component, you receive a certificate of attendance.
-Once you have completed all of the assessments to an adequate standard, TAFE Gippsland will award you a Diploma of Governance
+Once you have completed all of the assessments to an adequate standard, TAFE Gippsland will award you a Diploma of Governance.

 Participants who successfully complete the requirements of the Diploma of Governance - BSB52318 - will be eligible to use the post-nominals: